-Recently, I showed a group of students in my high school art class a film called Ma Vie En Rose (My Life in Pink), about a seven-year-old boy named Ludovic who identifies as female.
+Recently, I showed a group of students in my high school art class a film called Ma Vie En Rose (My Life in Pink), about a 7-year-old boy named Ludovic who identifies as female.
 Ludovic has an active imagination, but is bullied by both adults and other kids who are unnerved by his desire to wear dresses and play with dolls.
 The film challenged my students to broaden their understanding of gender and identity and led to a discussion about ways in which our imaginations are limited when we are forced to be who we are not.
-It also reminded me of other examples in which character is forced to choose an identity, such as the movie Divergent, based on the popular trilogy of novels by Veronica Roth.
+It reminded me of other stories in which a character is forced to choose an identity, such as the movie Divergent, based on the popular trilogy of novels by Veronica Roth.

 Defining Divergent Thinking

 The word divergent is partly defined as “tending to be different or develop in different directions.”
-Divergent thinking refers to the way the mind generates ideas beyond proscribed expectations and rote thinking -- what is usually referred to "thinking outside the box," and is often associated with creativity.
+Divergent thinking refers to the way the mind generates ideas beyond proscribed expectations and rote thinking—what is usually referred to thinking outside the box, and is often associated with creativity.
 Convergent thinking, on the other hand, requires one to restrict ideas to those that might be correct or the best solution to a problem.

 Divergent behavior is discouraged in school when students are scared to say or do the “wrong thing” in class.
-This is not surprising since schools often tolerate environments in which both teachers and peer groups keep in-check those who say and do things that are off-script, incorrect or inappropriate.
-This system of overt-convergence is enforced by a grading culture that systematically penalizes students for being “wrong,” and by allowing a school environment in which students tease those who exhibit non-normative behaviors.
-So, if divergent thinking is key to being creative, it becomes clear why our students find being open with their imaginations and divergent ideas inhibited.
+This is not surprising since schools often tolerate environments in which both teachers and peer groups keep in check those who say and do things that are off-script, incorrect, or inappropriate.
+This system of overt convergence is enforced by a grading culture that systematically penalizes students for being “wrong,” and by allowing a school environment in which students tease those who exhibit non-normative behaviors.
+So if divergent thinking is key to being creative, it becomes clear why our students find being open with their imaginations and divergent ideas inhibited.

 In the Classroom: Strategies

 Ideally, divergent and convergent thinking work in harmony with each other.
 The geneplore model diagrams this relation between divergent, generative thinking and evaluative, convergent thinking.
-Helping our students understand these strategies and how they compliment each other also encourages metacognitive learning so that students better understand their own thinking and creative abilities.
+Helping our students understand these strategies and how they complement each other also encourages metacognitive learning so that students better understand their own thinking and creative abilities.

 As an art teacher, my job is to foster an environment for creative work, and I believe the following five strategies might be useful for non-art teachers as well.

 Students pose their problem by first tapping into their own wishes and goals that might have real-life results or be largely theoretical and in end in the modeling stages.
-Such questions such as "How can we grow vegetables without using pesticides?"
-And, "How can we feed the world’s population in a sustainable way?"
-Both encourage students to think divergently.
+Questions like “How can we grow vegetables without using pesticides?” and “How can we feed the world’s population in a sustainable way?” encourage students to think divergently.

-In my classroom students serve as guest DJs and play their music while we are in the studio mode of our projects.
-I love the atmosphere that music creates.
+2. Let the music play: In my classroom, students serve as guest DJs and play their music when we're in the studio mode of our projects.
+I love the atmosphere music creates.
 I also know how “tribal” adolescents often see each other in terms of musical taste, so I introduce the guest DJ at the beginning of the term as a strategy for setting norms in the classroom in order to create an environment in which judgment of each other is deferred, restrained, and more thoughtful.

-In my community art class, I prepare my students to take risks in their own projects by creating one-day exercises in which they engage with the public in a safe but unpredictable way.
+In my community art class, I prepare students to take risks in their projects by creating one-day exercises in which they engage with the public in a safe but unpredictable way.
 One example involves asking other students outside of class to have their photo taken.
 The scary aspect of being rejected is overcome, and students gain courage to open up and take risks.
-If rejection does occur, students have time to reflect and strategize in preparation for "scaling up" their ideas or projects.
+If rejection does occur, students have time to reflect and strategize in preparation for scaling up their ideas or projects.